E-commerce

 Reserve if the invoice is sent with a delay

-Out of stock during draft
+Out of stock during the draft

-Warning in the provisional order
+Warning in the draft order

-Adjust stock or the line item
+Adjust the stock or the line

 Overselling allowed on the product

-You can add despite zero stock
+You can add even with zero stock

 Check the customer-facing message at checkout